 Federal Crop Insurance: what is it and why does it matter?
 Unlike other forms of insurance, the Federal Crop Insurance scheme not only protects farmers from revenue losses due to lower than average yields but it also covers farmers who do not receive their expected revenue due to fluctuations in the marketplace.

 A must-read interview with Dr William L. Preston about the effects of climate change on agriculture, and what you can do, what we all must do, to ensure we have safe and available food in the midst of extreme weather transition.

 Helen Cameron, co-owner of the 2013 awarded “Greenest” Restaurant in America, Uncommon Ground, recommends Everything I Want To do Is Illegal: War Stories From The Local Food Front by Joel Salatin.
 In his book, Joel Salatin writes about the

+Climate change: what it costs and who is footing the bill.
 Maximilian Auffhammer, Associate Professor and Agricultural and Resource Economics Director at UC Berkeley, looks at the effects of climate change through a different lens than most.
-As an environmental economist, Professor Auffhammer breaks down actions that cause damage to the environment and puts a dollar amount to them.
-In an interview with EthicalFoods.com, Professor Auffhammer discusses the true cost of climate change and what can be done to discourage actions that cause “negative externalities.”
+As an environmental economist, Professor Auffhammer breaks down actions that cause damage to the environment and puts a…

 The ocean’s ecosystems are being crippled by increasing acidification levels caused by greenhouse gasses.
 Declining fish and shellfish populations have already begun to impact the seafood industry.